Adan Canto, actor known for ‘The Cleaning Lady’ and ‘Designated Survivor,’ dies at 42 - KESQ

 An emerging filmmaker in his own right, Canto starred in and directed his first short film in 2014 titled “Before Tomorrow.”

 Canto went on to appear in one episode of Netflix cartel series “Narcos,” and in Season 1 of the ABC series “Blood & Oil.”
-He reunited with Sutherland in “Designated Survivor,” appearing in all three of the show’s seasons between 2016 and 2020.
+He starred alongside Kiefer Sutherland in “Designated Survivor,” appearing in all three of the show’s seasons between 2016 and 2020.

 In 2021, Canto starred in his “X-Men” costar Halle Berry’s directorial debut “Bruised,” and appeared in the CIA thriller “Agent Game” in 2022 before starring in “The Cleaning Lady” that same year.